apache/echarts-doc/en/option/component/visual-map.md

         'Demon Hunter', 'Blademaster', 'Death Knight', 'Warden', 'Paladin' ],
     ${rangeType}: {
-        // visualValue can be an Object：
+        // visual value can be an Object：
         color: {
             'Warden': 'red',
             'Demon Hunter': 'black',
             '': 'green' // Blank string means that except 'Warden' and 'Demon Hunter',
                         // all other dataValues should be mapped to 'green'.
         }
-        // visualValue can also be a single value,
+        // visual value can also be a single value,
         // means that all dataValues should be mapped to the value.
         color: 'green',
-        // visualValue can also be a array, with the same length
+        // visual value can also be a array, with the same length
         // as the array of categories and one-one mapping onto it.
         color: ['red', 'black', 'green', 'yellow', 'white']
     }